tomheaton/mcjty-website/www/docs/1.18/ep5.md

 For the 1.19.2 version of this code I recommend you look at the 1.19 GitHub as this has also changed considerably
 :::

 This is a more advanced tutorial explaining various worldgen related subjects.
 You can safely skip this tutorial if you don't want to bother with worldgen right now or don't need it for your mod.
 This tutorial is based on the structure tutorial by TelepathicGrunt (link above).
-His tutorial goes a little bit more in-depth so feel free to check that out if you want to go further with this.
+His tutorial goes a little more in-depth so feel free to check that out if you want to go further with this.

 ### Ore Generation

-In the Ores class we setup oregen for our four different variants.
+In the Ores class we set up oregen for our four different variants.
 Oregeneration is done using a feature.
-We use the standard Feature.ORE which is provided by vanilla but we still have to configure it.
+We use the standard Feature.ORE which is provided by vanilla, but we still have to configure it.
 Objects like Feature.ORE are forge registry objects (similar to blocks, items, entities, ...) but configured features are not.
 They still have to be registered though but then on the vanilla registry.
 Some notes:

 * Registering things on the vanilla registries can happen at any time before loading the world.
 The most common place to do this is in FMLCommonSetupEvent.
 * Every type of feature has its own configuration object.
 Check the vanilla Feature class to find out what configuration object the feature needs.
 In our case it is OreConfiguration.
 We configure the blockstate of the ore there as well as the maximum size of ore veins